Pixel Slate: Hardware

-The Google Pixel Slate features a 12.3-inch (310mm) "Molecular" LCD display with resolution of 3000 by 2000 (293ppi).
+The Google Pixel Slate features a 12.3-inch (310mm) "Molecular" LCD with resolution of 3000 by 2000 (293ppi).
 The device has dimensions of 202 × 290.9 × 7 mm (Height × Width × Thickness).
 The Slate features Intel processors ranging from a Celeron processor to an 8th-generation Core i7 and RAM available in 4, 8, and 16 GB.
 All models include a Titan C security chip.
 It is exclusively available in a "Midnight Blue" color and all models feature a side-mounted fingerprint scanner.

 I/O comprises two USB-C ports, one on each side of the device; either can be used for charging its 48 Wh battery as well as media transfer.
 It has two cameras, one on the front and rear.
 The front camera has an 8-megapixel sensor with an aperture of and a 1.4μm pixel size.
 The rear camera also has an 8 megapixel sensor, though it has a slightly wider aperture and a 1.12μm pixel size.
 Both are capable of recording 1080p video at 30 fps.
 Both camera sensors are made by Sony (IMX319 on the front, IMX355 on the rear); the rear-facing Pixel Slate camera sensor is the same one used for the front-facing camera in the Pixel 3 smartphone.

 Model-specific specs

 The Pixel Slate is Google's first tablet to be powered by Intel processors, making it more similar in hardware to the Google Pixelbook and Chromebook Pixel.
 It has 5 hardware configurations available, starting with a Celeron CPU and up to a Core i7 Y-series CPU, with RAM options varying from 4 GB to 16 GB.
-The Celeron model were discontinued in June 2019, leaving the m3, i5, and i7 models available until its formal discontinuation in January 2021.
+The Celeron models were discontinued in June 2019, leaving the m3, i5, and i7 models available until its formal discontinuation in January 2021.